-How can I be sure, if my device is using the Tor network?
+How can I be sure that my devices are using the Tor network?

-Go to https://check.torproject.org/ or http://onionbr5zulufnuj.onion.
-For more information, you can also use the check site operated by JonDonym.
-Check with Panopticlick (by the EFF), if your browser is safe against tracking?
-To check for other browser leaks, go here (an excellent analytic tool!); additionally, you could also test against IP leaks and DNS Nameserver spoofability.
+Go to https://check.torproject.org/.
+Check with Panopticlick (by the EFF), if your browser is safe against tracking.
+To check for other browser leaks, go here (an excellent analytic tool!); additionally, you could also test against IP leaks, DNS leaks and DNS Nameserver spoofability.
 Another nice program is here.
 You can also monitor your data transfer by using TorBox’s main menu entry 1.
 On macOS, there is a nice program (IP in Menubar), which permanently displays the IP address of your Tor exit node in the menu bar.

 Why do I receive a grey onion on the Tor Project’s check-site?

 Because the user agent string of your web browser differs from the one from the Tor Browser.
 The Tor Browser is using following user agent string: “Mozilla/5.0 (Windows NT 6.1; rv:52.0) Gecko/20100101 Firefox/52.0”.
 You can easily switch your current user agent string with “User Agent Switcher” (for Firefox).
 However, there are side effects:

 - Changing the user agent without changing to a similar platform makes your browser nearly unique and allow for fingerprinting your device.

 - If your string is saying that you are running Windows NT 6.1, most likely a download page automatically offers you a download package for Windows NT, even if you are running OS X. Therefore, a user agent switcher allows you to change the string in one or two clicks if needed.